mattantonelli/usalia-bot/README.md

 ### FF Logs
 #### Description
 Posts FF Logs reports for users in their configured channels after they are uploaded.
 Logs must be uploaded within 24 hours after their start time.
-Logs for a given user can be posted in a single channel, as configured by the bot owner via commands.
+Logs for a given user can be posted in a single channel, as configured by an admin via commands.

 #### Usage
 `@Usalia fflogs <owner> <on/off/status>`